 A qualified beneficiary has about two months after the date for coverage termination to elect COBRA coverage.
 In some cases, the qualified beneficiary will have two months after receiving the notice to elect COBRA coverage.

 This two-month period allows a qualified beneficiary to adopt an approach that involves waiting and seeing when it comes to choosing to continue coverage.
 The individual may elect COBRA coverage if medical care is needed during the election period.

 The election period will remain open so long as the plan administrator has not sent the qualified beneficiary the notice of qualifying event.
 Two months is the minimum length of the election period.

 If you want to learn more about how long COBRA lasts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.